Midwife in the Tire Swing

 “Oh, Philomena,” said Francyann.
 “Do you want to talk to Philomena?”

 “No, God damn it, I do not want to talk to The Mother.
+Just wondering if she was listening in too.
 You are just fine, Aunt Francy.
 You too, Cat.
 I have a message for Lucy.
 Call an undertaker.”

 “Are you dying, Ian?”

 “Alicia is dead.
 I told you that.
 I’ve got her here in a plastic box—green plastic, ‘Earth Friendly, Cremains.’
 Can you believe that?
-Any way I gotta go the car-nigger is waiting.
+Anyway I gotta go; Dale is waiting.
 FedEx.
 Tell Lucy to have an undertaker ready to meet the truck.
 FedEx has a tight schedule so it shouldn’t cost too much.
 Alicia died in Canada, Philomena.”

 “Ian.
 This is not your mother.”
 Cat fumbled the phone and it fell to the cabbage rose carpeting.